mat-ruszczycky/practice-react-todo/README.md

 Identify the essential components of the application and analyze the relationships to one another.

 ## UI Mock-up aka Wire-frame Design(s)
-Similar to using "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's UI, to better visualize high overview of the system.
+Similar to "napkin math" for constraints, a "napkin sketch" can be used to wire-frame an application's UI, to better visualize high overview of the system.

 ![FPO](./docs/images/fpo.png)